-To illustrate the value of a regime-dependent due diligence process, we chose two ETFs focused on the same market, which we will refer to as Fund A and Fund B. Let’s compare the TCO based on expense ratio and transaction costs, with other factors (tracking error, commissions) held constant:
+To illustrate the value of a regime-dependent due diligence process, we chose to evaluate Fund A and Fund B — two ETFs that are focused on the same market — and specifically compared the TCO based on expense ratio and transaction costs, with other factors (tracking error, commissions) held constant (Figure 1).

-Fund A has the lowest expense ratio.
-Fund B has a slight bid-ask spread advantage over the past 90 days, but it is condensed over the past 30 days, underscoring the need to look beyond one data point.
-The difference between the 30- and 90-day spreads also suggests the potential for a near-term trend forming, which requires a deeper look.
+Fund A shows the lower expense ratio.
+But Fund B has a slight bid-ask spread advantage over the past 90 days, but it is condensed over the past 30 days.
+The difference between the 30- and 90-day spreads also suggests the potential for a near-term trend forming.
 The lower-cost fund, therefore, depends on the lookback period used, a major flaw of period-based analytics.
-Perhaps Fund A has the lower total cost.
-Perhaps not.

-Because an ETF’s assets and trading volume can ebb and flow, we believe it’s helpful to focus on at least two years of data when conducting both market-based and fund-specific regime analysis.
-Too short of a time period may not allow for multiple market environments to be analyzed.
-With too long a period, analysis could be based on potentially stale data that may not reflect the current market environment and fund profile.
+Because an ETF’s assets and trading volume can ebb and flow, it’s helpful to focus on at least two years of data when conducting both market-based and fund-specific regime analysis.

 Figure 3 illustrates how Fund A and Fund B behaved during different market volatility regimes.
 The regime was identified by calculating the rolling 30-day realized standard deviation of returns for the underlying markets of focus.
 The realized volatility was separated into deciles, with the lowest periods of volatility represented by the first decile and the highest periods represented by the tenth decile.
 For each decile, we calculated the median bid-ask spread.

-Fund A has experienced more variability based on the level of realized volatility of the underlying market.
-It has also shown a linear relationship between periods of high volatility coinciding with higher spreads.
-Interestingly, Fund B’s tenth decile, when extended out to three decimals, actually has a median spread of 0.021% — its only decile with a spread that rounds higher than 0.02% flat.
-This underscores how high volatility regimes can impact overall trading costs, albeit only minimally for Fund B.
+Fund A experiences more variability based on the level of realized volatility of the underlying market.
+It also shows a linear relationship between periods of high volatility coinciding with higher spreads.
+Interestingly, Fund B’s tenth decile, when extended out to three decimals, actually delivers a median spread of 0.021% — its only decile with a spread that rounds higher than 0.02% flat.
+This underscores how high volatility regimes can impact overall trading costs, although only minimally for Fund B.

-Dissecting spread levels into specific buckets provides context for the variability of trading costs and how spreads can change significantly based on volatility.
+Dissecting spread levels into specific buckets provides context for the variability of trading costs and significant spread changes based on volatility.
 While this process can detect certain relationships or patterns, one last step is necessary based on these findings.
 As documented throughout this analysis, there has been a recent compression of the 30-day bid-ask spread relative to longer time periods.
-A spread compression like this can occur if there has been a fundamental change in the buying behavior for a fund, whether that’s prompted by a market being in favor, strong returns relative to peers’, or idiosyncratic client-specific drivers, such as an allocation with a model portfolio used across multiple trading platforms.
+A spread compression like this can occur if a fundamental change has occurred in the buying behavior for a fund, whether that’s prompted by a market being in favor, strong returns relative to its peers, or idiosyncratic client-specific drivers, such as an allocation with a model portfolio used across multiple trading platforms.

-A time-series analysis of spread changes overlaid on top of asset growth for the defined lookback period can provide insight into whether there has been a shift in Fund A’s demand and user base.
+A time-series analysis of spread changes overlaid on top of asset growth for the defined lookback period can provide insight into any shifts in Fund A’s demand and user base.
 Consistent with our preference of looking at more than one statistic, Figure 4 plots the asset growth along with the rolling 5-day average, 30-day average, and 5-day median spread.

-The table below depicts 2019 trading data for two smart beta ETFs that have similar assets, factor of focus and expense ratios.
-The difference is that Fund D has 90% of its assets owned by one investor.
+Figure 6 depicts 2019 trading data for two smart beta ETFs that have similar assets, factor of focus, and expense ratios.
+The difference is 90% of the assets in Fund D are owned by one investor.

 After running multiple screens, the results of our analysis differ at each step:

-The bottom line is that getting to this answer, however fluid it is, requires more than just a simple screen of the past 30 days of trading — especially if trading volumes are light and market volatility is low.
+Getting to this answer, however fluid it is, requires more than just a simple screen of the past 30 days of trading — especially if trading volumes are light and market volatility is low.